canonical/lxd/doc/preseed.md

 # Configuration format

-The supported keys and values of the various entities are the same as the ones documented in the [rest-api.md](RESTful API), but converted to YAML for easier reading (however you can use JSON too, since YAML is a superset of JSON).
+The supported keys and values of the various entities are the same as the ones documented in the [RESTful API](rest-api.md), but converted to YAML for easier reading (however you can use JSON too, since YAML is a superset of JSON).